2022 Study: The Appeal of Underground Cannabis

 As might be expected, the study found that cannabis consumers who live closer to retail stores have "a higher likelihood of purchasing legally."
 As legal markets mature and the number of retail stores increases, consumers are considerably more likely to shop with legal sources than on the underground.
 The simple mechanism of more competition in the retail market also serves to lower product price points, attracting even more consumers from the legacy market.

-As might be expected, the study that cannabis consumers who live closer to retail stores "retail stores have a higher likelihood of purchasing legally."
+As might be expected, the study found that cannabis consumers who live closer to retail stores "have a higher likelihood of purchasing legally."

 "This is consistent with a previous study finding that U.S. respondents in legal states with more established retail markets were more likely to report that, compared with illegal cannabis, legal cannabis was 'more convenient to buy,'" noted the researchers.